canonical/postgresql-k8s-operator/docs/tutorial/index.md

 # Tutorial

-This hands-on tutorial aims to help you learn how to deploy Charmed PostgreSQL on machines and become familiar with its available operations.
+This hands-on tutorial aims to help you learn how to deploy Charmed PostgreSQL on Kubernetes and become familiar with its available operations.

 ## Prerequisites